 Samsung and Apple are making lawyers rich again.
-The latest trial tests if Samsung used Apple patents in smartphones and tablets.
+The latest trial tests if Samsung used Apple patents in phones and tablets.

 Did Samsung copy Apple’s ideas?
 We’ll leave that for the courts to decide.